FrozenNode/Laravel-Administrator/readme.md

 	),
 	'roles' => array(
 		'title' => 'Roles',
-		'type' => 'relation',
+		'type' => 'relationship',
-		'title_field' => 'title', //field on other table to use for the name/title ),
+		'name_field' => 'title', //field on other table to use for the name/title ),
 	'price' => array(
 		'title' => 'Price',
-		'type' => 'currency',
+		'type' => 'number',
 		'symbol' => '$', //symbol shown in front of the number 'decimals' => 2, //the number of digits after the decimal point ),